Skip to main content

 What the metrics don’t show: the weeks between deciding to migrate and having stable SSE in production.
 SSE graceful close behavior (self-close at 100 seconds, reconnect at 100ms).
 Debugging orphan stream cleanup (we cleaned up 20,000 orphan streams in December alone from the earlier chat SSE implementation).
 Redis Pub/Sub patterns that don’t fail silently under load.

-The feature shipped fast.
-The aftermath didn’t.
-The velocity win was real.
-So was the debugging cost that followed.
+The feature shipped fast, but the aftermath took three times as long to stabilize.
+The velocity win was real, and so was the debugging bill that came with it.

 AI made the migration faster.
 It also made it easier to skip the parts that were supposed to slow you down: thinking through edge cases, testing reconnection behavior, understanding what happens when the client drops mid-stream.